telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 # Settings

-__HtmlFormatProvider__ allows for import of HTML documents and respectively export of RadFlowDocument to HTML.
+__HtmlFormatProvider__ allows you to import HTML documents and to export a RadFlowDocument to HTML.
 Additionally, the import/export settings provide modification options.
 This article outlines the available settings.

 * [Import Settings](#import-settings)